What is a Backlink?

 Why backlinks matter for SEO

 Backlinks are one of the main ranking factors.
 They act like "votes of confidence": each link from another site suggests your content is useful and trustworthy.
-In practice they help with:
+Google and other search engines treat links from independent publishers as editorial endorsements - harder to fake than on-page content alone.

-- Rankings — Pages with strong, relevant backlinks tend to rank higher in search results.
+- Rankings - Pages with strong, relevant backlinks tend to rank higher in search results.
+Top-ranking pages typically have significantly more quality referring domains than lower positions.

 Quality over quantity.
 One backlink from an authoritative, relevant site is usually more valuable than many links from low-quality or unrelated sites.
+Industry data consistently shows that sites with strong editorial link profiles see substantially more organic traffic than those relying on spammy or purchased links.

 Types of backlinks